 General Chang was behind the project, taking the prototype as his flagship during the civil war of 2292.
 General Kalnor also possessed another of the earlier pre-production VoDIeh class ship.
 Chang crippled the ship before killing Kalnor in the rite of Blood Peace.
 Captain Torlek got an Emperor class cruiser, IKS may van Bom, and Chang noted it belonged to Colonel Drakkor, a close personal friend of his, who saved hundreds helping in the evacuation of qvaQ starbase.
 Chang could not alter his death but could find a worthy successor.

-The VoDIeh was next used in the kinshaya War of Pacification in deep strike missions deep behind enemy lines - performing the very rle for which it was designed.
-Some of the most successful missions of the war against kinshaya supply lines and support bases.
+The VoDIeh was next used in the Kinshaya War in deep strike missions deep behind enemy lines - performing the very role for which it was designed.
+Some of the most successful missions of the war against Kinshaya supply lines and support bases.

 Recent intelligence reports that VoDIeh class vessels from various Houses are being refit ready for deployment.
 The list of potential destinations for these ships is currently too long to identify the target.

-The VoDieH proved useful in the kinshaya and kinshaya wars with their deep range ability.
-Currently these vessels are used as flagships in the region need Vudar and kinshaya space, as well as command ships for operating in the remote Far Stars duchy region of Lyran space.
-IKS VentaH is one such VoDieH class operating in the Far Stars duchy.
+The VoDieH proved useful in the Kinshaya and Kinshaya wars with their deep range ability.
+Currently these vessels are used as flagships in the region need Vudar and Kinshaya space, as well as command ships for operating in the remote regions of Klingon space.
+IKS VentaH is one such VoDieH class operating there.
 She is operated by House P’tookH as their flagship, whilst sending out B’rel class scouts and PIh class science vessels to locate minerals and resources for the House.

 Vessels include: IKS voyge, IKS v I'nIchu.